ebenefuenf/quma/docs/usage.rst

 Committing changes
 ------------------

-quma does not autocommit by default.
+quma does not automatically commit by default.
+You have to commit all changes.

 .. code-block:: python

     cur.users.remove(id=13)
     cur.users.rename(id=14, name='New Name')
-    c.commit()
+    cur.commit()

+**Note**: If you are using MySQL some statements will automatically cause a commit.
+See the `MySQL docs <http://https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html>`_

 If *db* is initialized with the flag ``commit_context`` set to ``True`` and a context manager is used, quma will commit automatically when the context manager ends.
+So you don't need to call ``cur.commit()``.

 .. code-block:: python